forever208/DDPM-IP/README.md

 ## DDPM-IP
-This is the codebase for the paper [Input Perturbation Reduces Exposure Bias in Diffusion Models](https://arxiv.org/abs/2301.11706).
+This is the codebase for the ICML 2023 paper [Input Perturbation Reduces Exposure Bias in Diffusion Models](https://arxiv.org/abs/2301.11706).

 This repository is heavily based on [openai/guided-diffusion](https://github.com/openai/guided-diffusion), with training modification of input perturbation.